-ADVICE: In the main view of and KVM combinations, you can switch between the Monitoring and the Info mode.
+ADVICE: In the main view of KVM matrix system and KVM combinations, you can switch between the Monitoring and the Info mode.

 The main view of the Monitoring mode shows the values of the monitored features.
 The Info mode shows important information like the firmware version, or the device's IP and MAC address(es).